fatimarama/Car-parking-detection-using-OpenCV/README.md

 # Free Car Parking Space Detection Using OpenCV

 ## Introduction
 In urban areas, finding available parking spaces is often a time-consuming and frustrating task for drivers.
 To ease the problem, this project aims to develop a computer vision-based solution to detect free car parking spaces in a parking lot.
-By using OpenCV, the system will process real-time video streams of a parking lot and identify vacant spots, providing an efficient and automated approach to parking management.
+By using OpenCV, the system will process video streams of a parking lot and identify vacant spots, providing an efficient and automated approach to parking management.

 ## Objective
 The objective of this project is to create a real-time system that: